OctopusDeploy/docs/docs/deploying-applications/variables/system-variables.md

 ### Step

 Step-level variables are available during execution of a step.
-Indexer notion such as `Octopus.Step[Website].Number` can be used to refer to values for different steps.
+Indexer notion such asÂ `Octopus.Step[Website].Number`Â can be used to refer to values for different steps.

 | Name | Example | Description |
 | --- | --- | --- |